 Now that I’ve been painting rocks for several years, I’ve tried an extensive variety of acrylic paints and painting tools.
 I’ve taken care of all the testing for you, and combined my results into this guide to the best products for painting porous materials like stones.

 Paint.
 Rocks.
-The end, right?
+That’s it, right?

 Well, yes, sort of.
-But if you want to create painted rock designs that will look great and last a long time, there are definitely some paints that work better than others.
+But if you want to create painted rock designs that will look great and last a long time, there are definitely some supplies that work better than others.

 Best Paint for Rocks

-- Outdoor Acrylic Paint. – Water and weather resistant, acrylic paints made especially for outdoor craft projects are ideal paints for rock crafts.
+Outdoor Acrylic Paint. – Water and weather resistant, acrylic paints made especially for outdoor craft projects are ideal paints for rock crafts.
 Their bright colors are thick, pigmented, and adhere wonderfully to rock surfaces.

 Best Paint Pens for Rocks

 Paint pens can make rock decorating easier, having all the coverage of acrylic paint with a small tip size for detail.
 Here’s a summary of excellent rock painting pens.

 Find detailed reviews in my Paint Pens for Rocks guide.

 Posca Paint Markers are all over the internet right now, and for good reason.
 They’re pigment paint markers that are non-toxic, water based, and permanent on porous surfaces like rocks.